thesamuraiwho/100-days-of-code/r1-log.md

 Adding output box to inform user.
 Outputs messages for selecting a collection, changing photo download quality, and download info.
 May add options for controlling downloading photos and videos, photos only, and videos only.

+### R1D18

+Adding media options to download.
+Resizing the layout.
+Sorting list box options for collections.
+Refactoring code.
+Still trying to figure out edge cases and how to deal with invalid api and invalid home directory.

 ### R1D101

 ### R1D102